 Over the last 2 years, I’ve done SO much writing for this blog.
-I wanted to branch out, stretch my creative muscle and financial know-how writing for a larger publication that pays per article.
-I started out on the financial website Seeking Alpha since it’s common place now for me to write/talk about finance.
+I wanted to branch out, stretch my creative muscle and financial know-how writing for a larger publication that pays per article (here’s a list I made of 20+ websites that pay you for writing).
+I started out on the financial website Seeking Alpha since it’s commonplace now for me to write/talk about finance.
 Here are the blueprints to How I published my first article on Seeking Alpha and got paid.

 First, What’s Seeking Alpha?